Canada is still planning a digital service tax.Google was disappointed - ExBulletin

 Canada is still planning a digital service tax.Google was disappointed

-The government sincerely hopes that the timely implementation of the new international system will make this unnecessary, the update said.
+“It is the government’s heartfelt hope that the timely implementation of the new international system will make this unnecessary,” the update said.

 Google expressed disappointment.
-Canada’s move to impose taxes will undermine multilateral consensus and raise Canadian prices.
-Spokesman Jose Castaneda said he hopes it will be reconsidered.
+Canada’s move to impose taxes “will weaken the multilateral consensus and raise Canadian prices, and I hope it will be reconsidered,” spokesman Jose Castaneda said.

 Washington strongly opposes that idea.
 US Trade Representative Katherine Tai urged Canadian counterparts to withdraw the proposal in July.

-Mark Agnew of the Canadian Chamber of Commerce said in an email that this was another highlight for the United States during times of heightened trade tensions.
+“This is another highlight for the United States during times of heightened trade tensions,” Mark Agnew of the Canadian Chamber of Commerce said in an email.

 Canada threatened to impose tariffs on a variety of US goods last week unless US lawyers objected to plans to offer tax credits on US-made electric vehicles.